pfalcon/pycopy/docs/library/ure.rst

    Return matching (sub)string. *index* is 0 for entire match, 1 and above for each capturing group.
 Only numeric groups are supported.

+..
-.. method:: match.groups()
+   method:: match.groups()

    Return a tuple containing all the substrings of the groups of the match.

-   Note: availability of this method depends on :term:`MicroPython port`.
+   Note: availability of this method depends on :term:`Pycopy port`.

 .. method:: match.start([index])
             match.end([index])